 Forza Motorsport: Features, game engine & everything we know

-The eighth installment of the Forza Motorsport franchise is a highly anticipated release that’s riding high on the back of Horizon 5‘s excellent reception.
-This is everything we know about the upcoming racing title so far, including the latest leaks and rumors.
+The eighth installment of the Forza Motorsport franchise is a highly anticipated release that’s riding high on the back of Horizon 5’s excellent reception.
+This is everything we know about the upcoming racing title so far, including the latest announcements.

 While Playground Games develops the Horizon games, Turn 10 Studios lead the charge on the Motorsport front.
-Branded as a reboot of sorts, the game is not titled ‘Forza Motorsport 8’ as many expected and marks the debut of the track-based side of the franchise on Xbox Series X and Xbox Series S.
+The latest installment of the franchise, Forza Motorsport, is a reboot of sorts, the game is not titled ‘Forza Motorsport 8’ as many expected and marks the debut of the track-based side of the franchise on Xbox Series X and Xbox Series S.

 Is there a Forza Motorsport release date?

 During the Xbox Showcase on June 11, Turn 10 Studios confirmed that Forza Motorsport will be released on October 10, 2023.

 Initially, the studio confirmed that Motorsport would launch in Spring 2023.
 However, during Xbox’s Developer Direct on January 25, Microsoft confirmed that the title would instead launch later in the year.

 The game reportedly will require 132.1 GB of hard drive space for Xbox players, so make sure you have plenty of space available for the predownload.

 Forza Motorsport trailer